 The iconic building of Dubai

-The Dubai fountain goes inside the mall
+TThe Dubai fountain is located inside the mall.

 Someone quipped that I'm all red

-The spitting fish
+THe was spitting fish

 Jaga-jaga bang, basah nanti!